tddouglas/tylerdouglas.co/README.md

 A reverse proxy can also offer gzip compression.
 Compressing incoming requests can decrease packet size and make your application more efficent??(Investigate if this is necessary on an application of this size)

 Node.js can actually serve static files, perform gzip compresion, comes with built in HTTPS support, and can run multiple instances via the `cluster` mode, yet it is best to allow your reverse proxy to handle this.
 Mainly because Nginx can perform these operations more efficently than Node can.
+Don't believe me, check out the [Performance Comparison Here](https://medium.com/intrinsic/why-should-i-use-a-reverse-proxy-if-node-js-is-production-ready-5a079408b2ca).

 Lastly, it is worth noting that Nginx provides the added benefit of having to write less code, thereby reducing the number of potential errors.

+In addition to configuring Nginx as our reverse proxy, we will be using [Uncomplicated Firewall](https://wiki.ubuntu.com/UncomplicatedFirewall) (ufw) as our packet filtering solution.
+Ubuntu actually comes with a fairly robust packet filtering system called `netfilter` which is typically manipulated using the `iptables` suite of commands.
+But using exclusively iptables to manage your firewall can be a tall task, especially for beginners to network administration.
+Which is why we use `ufw` as it provides an easy framework for managing netfilter and simplifies some of the more complicated iptable CLI commands.

 - Install nginx
     - `sudo apt update`